 In consideration of the management services provided by the Manager under the Trust Agreement, the Fund pays the Manager the Management Fee.
-The Management Fee is payable quarterly, in arrears, but is calculated and accrues daily as a percentage of the Net Asset Value of each applicable Class of Units that comprise the Fund on each Valuation Day.
+The Management Fee is payable quarterly, in arrears, but is calculated and accrues monthly as a percentage of the Net Asset Value of each applicable Class of Units that comprise the Fund on each Valuation Day.
 The Management Fee may vary from Class to Class and is deducted as an expense of the Fund in the calculation of the net profits of the Fund.
 The Management Fee for each of the applicable Classes of Units is as follows:

-Class A: 2.39% per annum of the Net Asset Value of the Class A Units of the Fund on each Valuation Day.

-Class F: 0.98% per annum of the Net Asset Value of the Class F Units of the Fund on each Valuation Day.
+- Class A: 1/12 of 2.38% (2.38% per annum) of the Net Asset Value of the Class A Units of the Fund on each Valuation Day. - Class F: 1/12 of 1.00% (1.00% per annum) of the Net Asset Value of the Class F Units of the Fund on each Valuation Day.